SEEDS OF LIFE: The Bone Art of Bruce Mahalski Craig Hilton and Bruce Mahalski With foreword by Billie Lythberg. Ph.D

 Rim Books is absolutely ecstatic to be associated with publishing this book of ‘wrertings’ by the maverick New Zealand artist Barry Brickell.

 Known for his decades of pottery making and mountain railway in Coromandel, he has dedicated his life to ceaseless art-making of all kinds.
-Less known but perhaps more revealing of his inner workings, are his passions for writing and reading, … Continue reading →
+Less known but perhaps more revealing of his inner workings, are his passions for writing and reading, and his life long … Continue reading →

 STOMP explores themes of photographic portraiture and ‘the gaze’ in the context of destruction, questioning how we connect and identify with the other.